Additional steps in the recycling process

 Advice for swimmers

-The Royal Life Saving Society UK provides advice on staying safe when swimming in open water.
+The Royal Life Saving Society UK and Public Health England provide advice on staying safe when swimming in open water.

 Through the Environmental Information Regulations 2004 (EIR) we recently received an enquiry about the use of CSOs.
 You can read our response here.